-Oral Examinations: One oral examination will be held during the final week and shall be approximately 10 minutes.
+Oral Examinations: One oral examination will be held in the final week for approximately 10 minutes covering all the classes.
 You will be asked general questions to test grammatical structures covered in the class.

-^{} Copyright © School for International Training.
+Copyright © School for International Training.
 All Rights Reserved.

-Independent project- 2-page writeup & Oral Presentation: This is an individual activity and the student are required to present in the last week of the course.
-Students choose their own topics for the presentation and start putting their project early drawing on their classroom and day to day life around.
+Craft Project paper (2 pages) and oral presentation: This is an individual activity and the student are required to present in the last week of the course.
+Students choose their own topic in the broader context of the chosen craft interest.
 Advanced Hindi students are responsible for developing an original project that reflects critical thinking, sensitive reflection, and efforts to dig deeper into Indian culture and society, especially as it relates to the Hindi language.
 Projects may also be supplemented by items of your choosing, including pictures and videos you have taken, advertisements, magazine clippings or articles.
 Students should feel free to take assistance from language instructors while working on the project.
-Students will also write and include a 2-page polished write-up/narration of the presentation.
+Students will also write and include a 2-page polished write-up on any aspects of the craft chosen to learn.
 For the final presentation, each student will be given 10 minutes to present his/her project.
 Following are the criteria for evaluation:

-- 1. Creativity
+- Creativity

-- 2. Vocabulary
+- Vocabulary

-- 3. Pronunciation
+- Pronunciation

-- 4. Phrase
+- Phrase

-- 5. Speaking skills
+- Speaking skills

-- 6. Grammar
+- Grammar

-- 7. Usage and presentation of comfort in Advanced Hindi beyond the Intermediate level
+- Usage and presentation of comfort in Advanced Hindi beyond the Intermediate level

-- 8. Five-page polished write-up/narration of the presentation to be turned in proceeding the presentation
+- Five-page polished write-up/narration of the presentation to be turned in proceeding the presentation

-- 9. Contribution to the Hindi language through original and meaningful work
+- Contribution to the Hindi language through original and meaningful work

-Effort and Participation: Attendance is mandatory and is the most fundamental aspect of participation.
+Effort and Participation:

+Attendance is mandatory and is the most fundamental aspect of participation.
 However, in addition to merely showing up, students should demonstrate active and meaningful participation both inside and outside the classroom.
 This means:

-- 1. showing engagement and attention
+- showing engagement and attention

-- 2. asking questions
+- asking questions

-- 3. making marks and notes
+- making marks and notes

-- 4. coming to class prepared for the lesson
+- coming to class prepared for the lesson

-- 5. reviewing the topic of the day
+- reviewing the topic of the day

-- 6. making an effort to attend Hindi instructors' office hours
+- making an effort to attend Hindi instructors' office hours